The rise of smart devices in our lives has created a serious need for additional control for users.

 - Audio quality was better on the gen 1

 - No way to port audio to another speaker

 2. Google Home

-Though the plainly named Google Assistant AI doesn’t have as much inherent personality as Alexa, the Google Home speaker it powers does.
+Though the plainly named Google Assistant AI doesn’t have as much inherent personality as Alexa, the Google Home speaker that it powers does.

 This vaselike smart speaker is functional and attractive, sitting on an interchangeable base that looks like a vase.
 It has a compact form factor that easily blends into the room’s décor.

 The Home connects to your Wi-Fi so that Google’s digital assistant is only ever a short invocation away.

 Simply say “OK Google” or “Hey Google” around the speaker and you’ll have access to the Home’s full selection of media controls, task management, and general trivia.